Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Left regular bands, hyperplane arrangements, oriented matroids and generalizations

 The \emph{augmented intersection lattice} $\LLL(\mathcal A)$ of $\mathcal A$ is the collection of all intersections of elements of ordered by reverse inclusion.
 Here which is a real hyperplane defined by $\Im (f_i(z))=0$.
 One has that $\LLL(\mathcal A)$ is the support lattice of $\FFF(\mathcal A)$ and that the support map takes $F\in \FFF(\mathcal A)$ to the intersection of all elements of $\mathcal A_{\mathrm{aug}}$ containing $\tau\inv(F)$~\cite[Proposition~3.3]{bjorner2}.
 The lattice $\LLL(\mathcal A)$ is a semimodular lattice of length $2d$~\cite[Proposition~3.2]{bjorner2}.
 More generally, if $X<Y$ in $\LLL(\mathcal A)$, then the length of the longest chain from $X$ to $Y$ in $\LLL$ is $\dim_{\mathbb R} X-\dim_{\mathbb R} Y$.

-It is not true in general that contractions of the left regular band $\FFF(\mathcal A)$ along elements of $\LLL(\mathcal A)$ are again complex hyperplane arrangements, but their underlying posets are always face posets of regular (even PL) cell decompositions of a ball.
+It is not true in general that contractions of the left regular band $\FFF(\mathcal A)$ along elements of $\LLL(\mathcal A)$ are again face monoids of complex hyperplane arrangements, but their underlying posets are always face posets of regular (even PL) cell decompositions of a ball.
 See~\cite[Section~4.9]{oldpaper} for details.